chromalence/zcore/README.md

 that is designed to be used in tiny and modular projects.
 ## v1.2: WHAT WILL CHANGE???
-loads new syscalls. pretty much it, tbt update and minor fixes
+loads new syscalls. pretty much it, tbt update and minor fixes ive more than doubled the amount and only dropping when i hit 30+
 ## v1.1: WHAT HAS CHANGED???
 basically overhauled every single header, dont worry the names are the same your code should keep working its now much safer using PROPER asm volatile stuff in C